RESOURCES & REFERRALS

 HOW TO SUPPORT PARENTS, CHILDREN, AND OTHER FAMILY MEMBERS

 Family members (e.g., spouses, children, parents, and siblings) of people with addiction can also benefit from participating in support groups, located in school and community settings.

 Peer support has helped many parents suffering from isolation and anxiety caused by their children’s addictions.
-Some peer support groups offering free meetings or online support to family members include Nar-Anon, Families Anonymous, Parents of Addicted Loved Ones, Magnolia New Beginnings, Learn to Cope, and Partnership for Drug Free Kids.
+Some peer support groups offering free meetings or online support to family members include Nar-Anon, Families Anonymous, Parents of Addicted Loved Ones, Magnolia New Beginnings, Learn to Cope, and Partnership to End Addiction.